berntgl/MoBaRepro/README.md

 ### 04_validate.R

-The `04_validate.R` script performs the same analysis as in script 02, but on the synthetic dataset.
+The `04_validate.R` script performs the same analyses as in script 02, but on the synthetic dataset.